 “Sick” Air Traffic Controllers Shut Down Philip Goldson International Airport

-The Ministry of Tourism, Culture and Civil Aviation, and its Department of Civil Aviation were informed that the Air Traffic Controllers scheduled to work the 6 a.m. to 12 p.m. shift at the Control Tower of the Philip Goldson International Airport had reported in sick.
-Subsequently, the Department of Civil Aviation has also received indication that some of the Air Traffic Controllers scheduled to work the 12 to 6 p.m. shift had also reported in sick.
-Read the full Operations at Philip Goldson International press release in San Pedro Sun news paper.
+The Ministry of Tourism, Culture, Civil Aviation and its Department of Civil Aviation were informed that the Air Traffic Controllers scheduled to work the 6 a.m. to 12 p.m. shift at the Control Tower of the Philip Goldson International Airport had reported in sick.
+Subsequently, the Department of Civil Aviation has also received an indication that the Air Traffic Controllers scheduled to work 12 a.m. to 6 p.m. reported in sick.
+Read the full Operations at Philip Goldson International press release in San Pedro Sun newspaper.

 Chaos at Belize Airports Nationwide as Belize International Airport Shuts Down

-Information given to Ambergris Today indicates that Delta’s early morning flight from Los Angeles to Belize was diverted to San Pedro Sula, Honduras after it circled a few times over Belize’s international airport.
+Information given to Ambergris Today indicates that Delta’s early morning flight from Los Angeles to Belize was diverted.
+It landed in San Pedro Sula, Honduras after it circled a few times over Belize’s international airport.
 That flight is still grounded this morning in San Pedro Sula with 150 passengers.
-All other flight aircraft scheduled to land at the airport have been cancelled for the time being.
+All other flight aircraft scheduled to land at the airport have been canceled for the time being.
 Reasons as to the strike are still unknown and airport authorities are looking into the matter to get the airport back in operations.
-Read more about how the worker’s strike at the Belize’s Phillip Goldson International Airport shutdown flights to Belize in Ambergris Today newspaper.

 Air Traffic Controllers Sick Out Shuts Down Belize International Airport

 The Belize International Airport, also known as the PGIA was shut down today following a sickout by air traffic controllers.
-Over six international flights including Delta and Avianca were affected, some being diverted to Honduras and Guatemala, and others cancelled as chaos reigned in the early morning when air controllers failed to show up for work at the country’s only operational international airport.
+Over six international flights including Delta and Avianca were affected.
+Some flights were diverted to Honduras and Guatemala.
+Flights were also being canceled as chaos reigned in the early morning when air controllers failed to show up for work at the country’s only operational international airport.

 Back to Everyday Belize Living